What Matters More than MBA Rankings?

 Consider the Resources

 It’s a virtuous circle.
-Top-ranked MBA programs are more expensive to attend but they also crank out higher-paid graduates who then go on to give lots of money back to the school.
+Top-ranked MBA programs are more expensive to attend, but they also produce higher-paid graduates who then give lots of money back to the school.
 All of that ultimately results in better facilities, more resources, more famous speakers and professors, etc. Those programs attract world leaders, titans of industry, and the buzzy CEOs making headlines today.

 In fact, you have a better shot of getting one-on-one time with them and actually getting to know them than you might at an M7, where professors are more consumed with research outside of class.
 This is especially true if the school has a bigger class size and everybody wants to be with that one rock-star professor.

 If going abroad as part of your MBA experience is a must, make sure that the programs you’re considering offer that.
-It could be something like a pre-matriculation trip, a class project, an entire course, or even an exchange program for a semester.
+It could be something like a pre-matriculation trip, a class project, an entire course, or even a semester-long exchange program.

 Let’s be real, you’ll need to budget for the fun stuff, too: